Koko, the Gorilla Who Bridged the Gap

 Koko, a Western lowland gorilla (born July 4, 1971), could communicate with humans and bridged the gap between human and gorilla, teaching us just how alike our species are.

-If you're interested in learning American Sign Language (ASL), sign up for an online class.
-American Sign Language originated in the early 19th century in Hartford, Connecticut, and has become one of the most popular sign languages in the world (listen to a Stuff You Missed in History Class podcast about sign language in Martha's Vineyard during the early 18th century).
+If you're interested in learning American Sign Language (ASL), sign up for an online class, opens a new window.
+American Sign Language originated in the early 19th century in Hartford, Connecticut, and has become one of the most popular sign languages in the world (listen to a Stuff You Missed in History Class podcast, opens a new window about sign language in Martha's Vineyard during the early 18th century).

 Want more?
 Check out a book or a DVD.